-Let us pray, preserve in us, Lord, the manifold riches of your gifts, and through the merits of Jesus Christ our Savior, grant to all people peace and the graces needed to merit it by the good works we are called to do.
+Guide: Together let us pray, preserve in us, Lord, the manifold riches of your gifts, and through the merits of Jesus Christ our Savior, grant to all people peace and the graces needed to merit it by the good works we are called to do.
 Through Christ our Lord.
 Amen

-THE CATACOMBS OF ST. CALLISTUS
+VISIT THE CATACOMBS OF ST. CALLISTUS